pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 ### Tag Internals

-Reading this section is not necessary to use Gravwell, but it may help to understand how tags are managed internally.
+Reading this section is not necessary to use DatalaiQ, but it may help to understand how tags are managed internally.

-Internally, Gravwell *indexers* store tags as 16-bit integers.
+Internally, DatalaiQ *indexers* store tags as 16-bit integers.
 Each indexer maintains its own mapping of tag names to tag numbers, which can be found in `/opt/gravwell/etc/tags.dat`.
-Never modify or delete this file unless explicitly instructed by Gravwell support!
+Never modify or delete this file unless explicitly instructed by DatalaiQ support!

 When an *ingester* connects to an indexer, it sends a list of tag names it intends to use.
 The indexer then responds with the mapping of tag name to tag numbers.
 Whenever the ingester sends an entry to that indexer, it will add the appropriate *tag number* to the entry.

 (ingesters_global_configuration_parameters)=
 ## Global Configuration Parameters

 Most of the core ingesters support a common set of global configuration parameters.
 The shared Global configuration parameters are implemented using the [ingest config](https://godoc.org/github.com/gravwell/ingest/config#IngestConfig) package.
-Global configuration parameters should be specified in the Global section of each Gravwell ingester config file.
+Global configuration parameters should be specified in the Global section of each DatalaiQ ingester config file.
 The following Global ingester parameters are available:

 * Ingest-Secret
 * Connection-Timeout